fx-giant/giant-documentations/giant/ReadMe.md

-# Giant Glossary:
+# GIANT Glossary

-## Features & explanation documents:
+## Features & Explanation Documents

 A glossary showing the documents available in the repository: